-To help you prepare for your trip, we’ve provided a list of just a few ways we're planning to keep you, our staff and community healthy.
+To help you prepare for your trip, we’ve provided a list of just a few ways Kamloops is planning to keep you, staff and our community healthy.

 Nature’s calling.
 Re-discover the wide-open spaces of Kamloops and explore the outdoors.
 Hike or bike uncrowded trails located right in the city, like Kenna Cartwright Nature Park, BC’s largest municipal park.
 Choose from over 100 lakes to kayak or paddle on or cast a line in search of the well-known Rainbow Trout.
 Swing your clubs at 1 of 10 golf courses including award-winning Tobiano Golf on Kamloops Lake.
-Tobiano has implemented vigorous cart cleaning protocols and cart dividers for your safety.
 Our friends at Golf Kamloops have provided some additional Know Before You Go best practices for a safe golf experience.

-Kamloops’ 5 breweries are now open and guest safety is their top priority.
-Tables have been spaced out with 2 metres between groups both inside and on the patio.
-Hand sanitizer is available for guests to use upon arrival.
-Whether it’s a pint of Saison at Iron Road Brewing or a Peppered Ale at The Noble Pig Brewhouse, you can once again enjoy a cold glass of local craft beer this summer.
-Bright Eye Brewing has created a scannable digital menu in addition to their paper menus.
+Kamloops’ craft breweries are open and keeping guest safety as their top priority.
+Tables have been spaced out with 2 metres between groups both inside and on expanded patios.
+Hand sanitizer is also available for guests to use upon arrival and masks are mandatory when inside or away from your table.
+Whether it’s a pint of Loop Line IPA at Iron Road Brewing, A Dog Aquatic at Red Collar Brewing or a thirst-quenching Radler at The Noble Pig Brewhouse, you can once again enjoy a cold glass of local craft beer this summer.
+Bright Eye Brewing has also implemented a scannable digital food and beverage menu.

-The Thompson Valley wine region is home to four wineries that offer award-winning bright wines with expansive views from the tasting rooms.
-Indulge in outdoor tastings on the patio at Harper’s Trail Winery, Monte Creek Ranch Winery, and Privato Vineyard & Winery.
-Harper’s Trail offers pre-poured wine tastings in their outdoor lounge to ensure their tasting ambassadors can share their exceptional knowledge of wines from a safe distance.
+The Thompson Valley wine region is home to four wineries that offer award-winning bright wines with expansive views of Kamloops' unique landscapes.
+Indulge in outdoor tastings at Harper’s Trail Winery, Monte Creek Ranch Winery, and Privato Vineyard & Winery, as well as a tasting at the boutique Sagewood Winery.

-The BC Wildlife Park is open and ready to welcome you home.
-The rescue and rehabilitation centre is home to over 60 species that are native to British Columbia including Clover the Spirit Bear and the new Marble Foxes, McCoy and Raven.
-The park is limiting the number of guests in the park at any one time and they have a designated employee who will be sanitizing high traffic areas throughout each day.
-A face mask is required for all visitors ages 3+ inside all public buildings and on the miniature train.
+Attractions around Kamloops have implemented health and safety protocols to keep employees and guests safe.
+The BC Wildlife Park is a rescue and rehabilitation centre home to over 65 species that are native to British Columbia including Clover the Spirit Bear.
+The park is limiting the number of guests at any one time, they have a designated employee who will be sanitizing high traffic areas throughout each day, and a face mask is required for all visitors ages 3+ inside all public buildings and on the miniature train.
+For more things to do, book a private movie screening for date night or family night at the Paramount Theatre, a private backshop tour with the Kamloops Heritage Railway, or pre-book a visit with the BIG Little Science Centre.

 Indulge in local fare at Kamloops’ charming restaurants, lively pubs, and intimate cafes.
 Enjoy a bite to eat under the sun like the rooftop patio at Carlos O’Bryan’s, at Mason's Kitchen + Bar patio that overlooks the city, or a quaint cafe patio in downtown or on the Shore.